kimdaniels1999/crowdfunding/README.md

 Kim Daniels – 7th November 2021
+Crowdfunding app “Street Scholar”
+A platform for projects covering subjects not taught in school and cover life lessons we should be taught before coming perfectly functional adults.

 Part B Submission Please submit the following:

  ▢ A link to the GitHub repository containing the code for your project.